Crushpath/vinu-box/README.md

-#Box App udin Sinatra, Haml and Box-API
+#Box App using Sinatra, Haml and Box-API

 All the files have a pitch button against them so far.